michaelgold3n/sellscale-src/README.md

 # MySellScaleHood

-the simple investing interface that allows you to search for stock tickers, buy view trends, and manage your portfolio.
+The simple investing interface that allows you to search for stock tickers, buy view trends, and manage your portfolio.
 Powered by YFinance API.

-## tech stack

-frontend - typescript
-backend - flask
-storage - SQLite db

 ---